vegaprotocol/specs/protocol/0001-market-framework.md

   - **Price monitoring parameters**: a list of parameters, each specifying one price monitoring auction trigger and the associated auction duration.
   - **Market activation time**: Read only, set by system when market opens.
 The date/time at which the opening auction uncrossed and the market first entered it's normal trading mode (empty if this had not happened)
   - **Tick size**: (size of an increment in price in terms of the quote unit)
   - **Quoted Decimal places**: number of decimals places for quote unit, e.g. if quote unit is USD and decimal places is 2 then prices are quoted in integer numbers of cents.
+This value is mandatory (though 0 values are accepted).
+A market cannot be valid if the quoted decimal places > decimal places of the settlement asset.
+If the market settles in ETH, then the max valid quoted decimal places is 18.Events related to this market (trades, orders, market data) will be expressed with the market decimal places.
+Transfers are expressed in asset decimal places.
+A market settling in ETH, but with 10 decimal places will represent 1 ETH as `10,000,000,000`, but transfers resulting from things like MTM settlement will represent 1 ETH as `1,000,000,000,000,000,000`.
   - **Position Decimal Places**: number of decimal places for orders and positions, i.e. if this is 2 then the smallest increment that can be traded is 0.01, for example 0.01 BTC in a BTSUSD market.
 (Note: it is agreed that initially the integer representation of the full precision of both order and positions can be required to fit into an int64, so this means that the largest position/order size possible reduces by a factor of ten for every extra decimal place used. this also means that, for instance, it would not be possible to create a BTCUSD market that allows order/position sizes equivalent to 1 sat.)
 Note that Vega has hard limit maximum of MAX_DECIMAL_PLACES_FOR_POSITIONS_AND_ORDERS as a "compile-time" parameter.
 Typical value be MAX_DECIMAL_PLACES_FOR_POSITIONS_AND_ORDERS=6.